REVES is the unique European organisation based on partnership between local and regional authorities and territorial social economy organisations...

 Since then, representatives of an increasing number of EU Member States meet in the Monitoring Committee for the Luxemburg declaration to discuss possibilities to jointly promote the development of the social economy.
 A number of summits and other events have been organised under different EU presidencies and declarations such as the Toledo declaration were issued.

-The Social Economy Action Plan, issued in December 2021, announces an initiative by the European Commission to encourage Council Recommendations regarding the improvement of policy and legal frameworks.
+The Social Economy Action Plan, issued in December 2021, announced an initiative by the European Commission to encourage Council Recommendations regarding the improvement of policy and legal frameworks.

 The European Parliament Social Economy Intergroup which had first been established in 1990, provides a follow-up of resolutions and positions and stimulates the work of the European Parliament in the area of social economy.
 It facilitates cooperation of different members of the Parliament (MEPs), coming from different political groups, on social economy and acts as a driving engine of important policy initiatives.
 In addition, it provides an important platform of exchange between MEPs and civil society.
 The secretariat of the Social Economy Intergroup of the European Parliament is currently ensured by Social Economy Europe.
 Former REVES Co-President and then MEP Jens Nilsson led the intergroup during several years in the legislative term 2014-2019.